Sjmarf/ember/docs/scroll.rst

 .. currentmodule:: ember.ui

-.. autoclass:: VStack
+.. autoclass:: VScroll
-.. autoclass:: HStack
+.. autoclass:: HScroll

     A Scroll holds one Element, and allows you to scroll that Element.
 There are two types of Scroll - VScroll and HScroll.
 VScrolls scroll vertically, whereas HScrolls scroll horizontally.
 Other than that, the behaviours of the two classes are identical.